pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 15

 16@end
 ```

 ## List push notifications channels for a device (builder pattern)

-List channels with push notifications enabled for a device token.
+List channels that have push notifications enabled for the specified device token.

-##### Requires Mobile Push Notifications add-on

 ### Method(s)